 Probably the most famous trek in South America, Inca Trail permits sell out faster and faster every year.
 In order to ensure a spot on this most famous trek in Peru, you better think about booking 6 to 8 months in advance.
 Not a plan-ahead kind of person?
 Never fear!
 There are a lot of alternative treks to Machu Picchu.

-The mountains around Cusco, Peru offer an unending supply of trekking adventures that are sure to satisfy everyone – from the expert mountaineer to the weekend hiker, the history buff to the nature lover.
+The mountains around Cusco, Peru offer an unending supply of trekking adventures and amazing Inca trail alternatives that are sure to satisfy everyone – from the expert mountaineer to the weekend hiker, the history buff to the nature lover.
 The Peruvian Andes have something for everyone!
-At Apus Peru, we specialize in offering unique, alternative treks to Machu Picchu.
+At Apus Peru, we specialize in offering unique, alternative Machu Picchu treks.
 Here are some of our favourites!